signaturescience/metscale/scripts/doc/temp_readme.md

                        MTSV_Oct-28-2019: --
                              RefSeq_v98: Yes
 ```

-*Note:* For taxon IDs above species level, only outcomes 1/0 are possible.

 A complete list of the commands and options is available using the `--help` flag at the command line: